ebzzry/ebzzry.github.io/fkd/en/reflections.md

 - My greatest fear was seeing myself in the mirror.
 I always feared, that whatever is going be seen is not going to be pleasant.
 Well, I was right.
   There was indeed a horrifying image.
 But, not anymore effective today.<br>

+- Would airplanes fly that fast if they flew like birds?
+Does humanity need to imitate it?
+Did humanity wait for the bird wing technology before deciding to fly humans?<br>